 General Policies and Procedures

-Parents must notify the school in writing of their child’s allergies which must be documented.
-We require that parents provide written medical documentation, instructions, and medications, as directed by a physician, to the school.
+Parents must notify the school in writing of their child’s allergies or dietary restrictions on the ‘Permission for Food Related Activities/Special Occasions’ Form.
+If parents request that medication be stored at school, we require that parents provide written medical documentation, instructions, and medications, as directed by a physician, to the school.
 All medications should be properly labeled and replaced after use or upon expiration.

 WCMS is not a “peanut free” school.
 Parents are welcome to bring “safe foods” that will be stored in the kitchen for substitution.
 Children with food allergies or dietary restrictions may sit at a designated lunch table to avoid exposure to unsafe foods.

 School uniform is mandatory for all students Monday through Thursday.
 Students must appear clean and neatly groomed and wear clothes that are non-disruptive of the educational activities and processes of the school.
 The uniform policy is strictly enforced and children not in uniform must have a uniform t-shirt purchased.
 School uniform shirts are available for purchase for $10 each.
 Friday is “free dress” and children may wear play clothes.

 Uniform bottoms must be any of the following colors: